WHAT SHOULD EVERY GRADUATE KNOW, DO, AND BECOME?

-The Foundational Studies Program is organized around eleven University Learning Outcomes (ULO’s) that guide the development of the courses students take throughout the undergraduate degree.
-ULO’s are organized by cluster and every Boise State graduate is expected to meet these outcomes, regardless of major or baccalaureate degree.
+Foundational Studies Program courses are organized around eleven University Learning Outcomes (ULOs).
+Every Boise State graduate is expected to meet these outcomes, regardless of major or baccalaureate degree.

 - Writing – Write effectively in multiple contexts, for a variety of audiences.

 - Oral Communication – Communicate effectively in speech, both as a speaker and listener.

 - Critical Inquiry – Engage in effective critical inquiry by defining problems, gathering and evaluating evidence, and determining the adequacy of argumentative discourse.